TheSethRose/X-Pilot/docs/tweepy-v2-working-with-tweets.md

-# Working with Tweets in Tweepy for Twitter API v2
+# Working with Tweets in Tweepy for 𝕏 API v2

-This guide covers how to work with tweets using Tweepy and the Twitter API v2, focusing on the capabilities available with the Free 𝕏 API Plan.
+This guide covers how to work with tweets using Tweepy and the 𝕏 API v2, focusing on the capabilities available with the Free 𝕏 API Plan.

 ## Reading Tweets